Deconvolution in unlinked linear models: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows: Section \ref{sec: main-results} presents the primary contributions of this work.
 Specifically, we introduce an estimator for the distribution $\mu_0$ and establish its parametric rate of convergence in the Wasserstein distance of order 1.
-Furthermore, we introduce the problem of estimating the true realization of the linear predictor and show how our estimator can be employed in such a statistical task.
+Furthermore, we introduce nonparametric estimators for the unconditional density of $Z$ and the conditional density of $Z$ given an observed response.
+This allows us to introduce and study the problem of estimating the true realization of the linear predictor and show how our estimators and theoretical results can be employed in such a statistical task.
 Section \ref{sec: num} illustrates several numerical experiments where we show the practical relevance and accuracy of the theoretical findings in various simulation scenarios, providing thereby a clear empirical evidence of their effectiveness.
 Section \ref{sec: proofs} provides proofs for the obtained results in which the main arguments leverage concepts and tools from empirical process theory.